KhaireyaAlhayki/NE352_project/README.md

 e. format_article and format_source
 - What they do: Turn raw news data into easy-to-read dictionaries.
-- Why it’s useful: Makes the data easier to send, read, and save.
+- Why it is useful: Makes the data easier to send, read, and save.

 f. save_to_json
 - What it does: Saves the response data to a .json file.